 It is known that less than 1% of bacteria observed in natural environments can be cultured under normal laboratory conditions, so the vast majority of microorganisms are unable to be studied with traditional microbiology procedures.
-Metagenomics, the application of sequencing techniques to DNA from microbial communities in natural environments, allows to detect the whole diversity of microorganisms and their genes in this kind of samples.
+Metagenomics, the application of sequencing techniques to DNA from microbial communities in natural environments, allows detecting the whole diversity of microorganisms and their genes in these kinds of samples.

-The first main goal of metagenomics experiments is often to detect and to quantify the microorganisms that are present.
+The first main goal of metagenomics experiments is often to detect and quantify the microorganisms that are present.
 This process is called taxonomic classification or profiling.
-There are two main strategies to evaluate the taxonomic composition of a sample: amplicon sequencing (16S/18S/ITS) and whole genome sequencing (WGS).
+There are two main strategies to evaluate the taxonomic composition of a sample: amplicon sequencing (16S/18S/ITS) and whole-genome sequencing (WGS).

 Amplicon Sequencing (16S/18S/ITS)

-There are different publicly available databases which contain information about the DNA sequence of the 16S rRNA genes for many known organisms, for example GreenGenes (with Archaeal and Bacterial 16S sequences) or Silva (Archaeal, Bacterial and Eukaryotic).
+There are different publicly available databases that contain information about the DNA sequence of the 16S rRNA genes for many known organisms, for example, GreenGenes (with Archaeal and Bacterial 16S sequences) or Silva (Archaeal, Bacterial, and Eukaryotic).
 They contain information about long subunits (LSU) and short subunits (SSU) of ribosomal genes.
 The strategy for the taxonomic classification with amplicon data consists of aligning the sequences to the databases.

 Whole Genome Sequencing (WGS)